-Audit fees paid (or payable), \$79 900 GST exclusive (2021: \$78 600), relate to the Auditor-General's Department work performed under the PFAA.
+Audit fees paid (or payable), \$81 800 GST exclusive (2022: \$79 900), relate to the Auditor-General's Department work performed under the PFAA.
+The Auditor General's Department uses the services of Ernst and Young for the audit.
 No other services were provided by the Auditor-General's Department.